-First, remember that the only acceptable co-borrower on a loan is a spouse or another veteran.
-Most married couples pursue a VA home loan together, with each obliged on the mortgage note.
-There are a host of reasons why, but one of the simplest is that a husband or wife may not have enough income to purchase the home of their dreams on his or her own.
-Adding in that second income of a spouse can sometimes do wonders for your purchasing power and debt-to-income ratio.
+Married couples often pursue a VA home loan together, with each of them on the mortgage note.
+There are a host of reasons why, but one of the simplest is that a Veteran may not have enough income to purchase the home of their dreams on his or her own.
+Making sure you can afford the home you are purchasing is a crucial first step, but adding your spouse can open up some additional opportunities.

 While counting your spouse’s income is a big benefit, there’s also a potential downside to having a co-borrower on your VA mortgage.
 VA lenders will consider your spouse's credit and debts, just like they will yours.

 While the VA doesn’t set strict credit score requirements, your lender likely does.
 Most VA mortgage lenders will want to see that both you and your spouse have a credit score of 620 or above.
 If your spouse falls below that line, you may need to consider qualifying for the loan on your own or wait until your spouse’s credit score improves.

 Putting your homebuying dreams on pause can be upsetting, but waiting until you and your spouse can be offered the best mortgage terms is often worth the wait.
 Interest rates are usually based on the lower of the two scores, which is an added incentive to work hard on your credit before starting the homebuying journey.

 VA lenders will take a look at both parties on the mortgage.
 Whichever score is the lowest is typically what the terms will be based off of, not just the Veteran’s score.

 Improving your credit score is your best chance at securing a VA loan, but how do you do that?
 A few basic steps you can take to improve your credit score include making your payments on time, catching up on past-due bills, lowering your credit utilization and disputing any errors you see on your report.